 If your loved one is recovering from a routine illness or injury, any highly rated nursing home may be fine.
 However, if your loved one needs more specialized care due to a condition such as dementia or cancer, it is imperative that you find a home that can treat these conditions at a high level.

 For example, if your parent has dementia, you will want to know that the home has protocols to prevent residents from leaving the facility on their own and getting lost.
 You will also want to ask about their policies on administering antipsychotic medication to patients with dementia.
 Some facilities have abused administration of these medications to make dealing with difficult patients easier.
 (Related: Planning for diminished capacity as you age)

 Other circumstances that may warrant specialized care include not speaking English fluently, requiring a special diet, strong religious beliefs, or being LGBTQ.

 During the worst of the COVID-19 pandemic, nursing homes severely restricted who could enter to keep residents and staff safe.
 Many families had to choose facilities without being able to tour them or meet workers in person.

-Virtual tours and videoconferencing with staff are options when you have to quickly place a loved one in a home you can’t personally visit.
+So many developed digital tour offerings.
+And virtual tours and videoconferencing with staff provide options when you have to quickly place a loved one in a home you can’t personally visit.
 If you can check out homes in person, though, the experience can be invaluable.